kepra3/kp_dadi/README.md

 Output files: (1) an fs file (2) spectrum plot(s), 2 x if masked and (3) statistics of the sfs.

-Due to a random fs being produced each time the official results can be found in the following directories:
+Due to a random fs being produced each time the official analysis results can be found in the following directories:
 (1) `data/official_analysis_fs/` (2) `plots/official_ms_plots/` and (3) `results/official_analysis_results/`.

 ## 2 - Construct models